michaelwerkel/swTestSetup/README.md

 1. [Download](http://luabinaries.sourceforge.net/#installation) the minimum required version, extract the archive and rename the lua*.exe to lua.exe.
 2. Copy the folder into a persistent folder (like Program Files) and add this folder to the PATH environment variable.
 3. Restart VSCode

+# Framework interaction

+## Fire events

+The `testsuite.event` namespace contains all events which are being called by the stormworks server.

+## Arrange environment variables

+To prepare the framework for the test, you can set values like players position with the `testsuite.test` namespace.

 # .gitignore